 ‘Nice to see they have the election covered...’
 Harry said sarcastically, drearily handing back the edition of the Prophet to Hermione.

-‘Just never seems like we can have… two weeks straight without something going wrong or something mysterious happen,’ Hermione replied as she set down the newspaper beside her.
+‘Just never seems like we can have... two weeks straight without something going wrong or something mysterious happening,’ Hermione replied as she set down the newspaper beside her.

-‘Of course not, Hermione… that wouldn’t be normal now would it?’
-Harry said jokingly, closing his eyes as the sun blinded him for a moment as the van rounded a corner, Hermione smiling and nodding her head in agreement.
+‘Of course not, Hermione... that wouldn’t be normal now would it?’
+Harry said jokingly, closing his eyes as the sun blinded him for a moment.
+As the van rounded a corner, Hermione smiled, nodding her head in agreement.

 ‘I wonder if the day will ever come when we are not surprised any more by this stuff,’ Hermione said.

 ‘We’re probably almost at that point.
 We’ve seen everything short of a break-in to Azkaban,’ Harry chuckled.

 What Hermione had stated rang true with Harry; it was not as if he had become emotionless with things that he had read about in the Prophet, but he was at a point where at nineteen he had already felt like he had seen it all.
 Now that he considered this thought in more detail, it dawned on him how terrible that reality actually was.
 After a moment or two of neither of them speaking, Hermione glanced towards Harry who was surprised to see that her eyes were beginning to glisten.